cesarnr21/VESTED-ML/README.md

 # Machine Learning Project for the VESTED Academy - Spring 2022

-Authors: Raymond O, Cesar Nunez Rodriguez, Ahmed
+Authors: Raymond Ogunjimi, Cesar Nunez Rodriguez, Ahmed Abdelgalil

+## An experiemental machine learning project for the VESTED Academy - a Villanova University program for community engagement.